 Biden promises a better economic relationship with Asia, but he's specifically avoiding a trade deal

-WASHINGTON — President Joe Biden is nurturing economic ties this week with Asia, but he's not signing any trade deals at a regional summit in San Francisco.
+WASHINGTON — President Joe Biden is nurturing economic ties this week with Asia, but he is not signing any trade deals at a regional summit in San Francisco.

-This fact — no trade deals — reveals a lot about the status of U.S. politics, the evolving global economy and the Biden administration's own ambitions.
-U.S. negotiators say they're progressing on finalizing agreements with 13 other countries on parts of the Indo-Pacific Economic Framework.
-The operative word is “framework" as that label allows Biden to bypass Congress in reaching agreements in IPEF (pronounced EYE-pef).
+This fact — no trade deals — reveals much about the status of U.S. politics, the evolving global economy and the Biden administration's ambitions.
+U.S. negotiators say they have finalized agreements with 13 other countries on three parts of the Indo-Pacific Economic Framework.
+The operative word is “framework," a label that allows Biden to bypass Congress in reaching agreements in IPEF (pronounced EYE-pef).

 “It's a framework because the administration wanted to have something it could do by executive agreement,” said Robert Holleyman, a former deputy U.S. trade representative.